 Data I/O Corporation ("Data I/O", "We", "Our", "Us") designs, manufactures and sells programming systems used by designers and manufacturers of electronic products.
 Our programming system products are used to program integrated circuits ("ICs" or "devices" or "semiconductors") with the specific unique data necessary for the ICs contained in various products, and are an important tool for the electronics industry experiencing growing use of programmable ICs.
-Customers for our programming system products are located around the world, primarily in the Far East, Europe and the United States.
-Our manufacturing operations are currently located in the United States, with most of our FlashCORE adapters manufactured in China.
+Customers for our programming system products are located around the world, primarily in the Far East, Europe and the Americas.
+Our manufacturing operations are currently located in Redmond, Washington, United States and Shanghai, China.